Vincibean/Vincibean.github.io/about.markdown

 ---

 When I'm not a programmer I try to be a better human being.
+With mixed results.